RVCBench: Benchmarking the Robustness of Voice Cloning Across Modern Audio Generation Models: Results

 \emph{Second}, for the \texttt{LongText}, we observe a big degradation in both content and spectral consistency as sequence length increases.
-As shown in Fig.~\ref{fig:long_text}, WER rises markedly across all backends (Fig.~\ref{fig:long_text} a), indicating that long-form synthesis makes it harder to preserve textual content without omissions or substitutions.
-In parallel, MCD also increases (Fig.~\ref{fig:long_text} b), suggesting accumulating acoustic drift and reduced spectral stability over extended generations.
+As shown in Fig.~\ref{fig:long_text}, WER rises markedly across all backends (Fig.~\ref{fig:long_text} b), indicating that long-form synthesis makes it harder to preserve textual content without omissions or substitutions.
+In parallel, MCD also increases (Fig.~\ref{fig:long_text} a), suggesting accumulating acoustic drift and reduced spectral stability over extended generations.
 The degradation is more pronounced on LibriSpeech than LibriTTS for most models, consistent with a harder long-form setting.
 While models such as CosyVoice and MGM-Omni remain relatively more stable, no model is immune to the long-text effect, highlighting that maintaining both content fidelity and timbral consistency over long horizons remains a key challenge for \vc{} backends.

-\nosection{Expressive emotion transfer is unreliable under domain shifts like scams, showing lower alignment and higher variance} In Fig.~\ref{fig:expressive}, we examine expressive fidelity by measuring the emotional alignment between the input text and the synthesized speech using Audio LLM-as-Judge, where we prompted Gemini-3-flash to score if the generated audio aligns with the emotion from the text prompt.
+\paragraph{Expressive emotion transfer is unreliable under domain shifts like scams, showing lower alignment and higher variance.} In Fig.~\ref{fig:expressive}, we examine expressive fidelity by measuring the emotional alignment between the input text and the synthesized speech using Audio LLM-as-Judge, where we prompted Gemini-3-flash to score if the generated audio aligns with the emotion from the text prompt.

 Overall, models receive higher EmotionAlignment scores (higher boxes) on benign prompts (VCTK) than on scam prompts, despite scam texts typically carrying stronger and more explicit affect (e.g., urgency, fear, pressure, or reassurance) designed to elicit an immediate reaction.
 From a robustness perspective, this is a clear failure mode.
 Under a domain shift to emotionally salient content, \vc{} systems do not reliably express the intended emotion into prosody and speaking style.
 The scam condition also shows a larger variance across models, suggesting that expressive rendering is unstable.